Skip to content

 During the initialization, you'll be prompted to:

-1. Choose a project name
+1. Input a project name

 2. Select a template